 Finally, some travel cards will offer a certain reimbursement amount if your trip is delayed.

 You’ll often find fees associated with travel rewards cards, more so than most other credit cards.
 There are a few ways to mitigate that cost.
 Cards specific to a hotel or airline may offset the annual fee cost with certain perks, like one free night’s stay or free flight every year you keep your account open.
 These perks pay for the fee and then some.
 Other cards will waive the fee for the first year.

 Want more information?

-Read our detailed reviews of travel credit cards once you have narrowed your choices down to a few cards.
+Below are a variety of frequently asked questions and answers regarding travel rewards and programs.
+You can also read our detailed reviews of travel credit cards once you have narrowed your choices down to a few cards.
 The reviews can help you confirm which offer fits your needs.
 If you’re honing in on a card for a specific airline or hotel, we have reviews for those, too.

 We encourage an active and insightful conversation among our users.
 Please help us keep our community civil and respectful.
 For your safety, we ask that you do not disclose confidential or personal information such as your bank account number, phone number, or email address.
 Keep in mind that anything you post may be disclosed, published, transmitted or reused.

 The comments posted below are not provided, reviewed or approved by the card issuers or advertisers.
 Additionally, the card issuer or advertiser does not assume responsibility to ensure that all posts and/or questions are answered.